Mwajiduddin/osticket-prereqs/README.md

 </p>

-Now [download osTicket](https://drive.google.com/file/d/1VeVXKlzHDRjeaVUL99ptq7qYbrbXdFxJ/view) and once done copy the "upload" folder inside the osTicket download folder to this path C:\inetpub\wwwroot then rename the "upload" folder to "osTicket" and go back to IIS and restart it.
+Now [download osTicket](https://drive.google.com/file/d/1VeVXKlzHDRjeaVUL99ptq7qYbrbXdFxJ/view), once done copy the "upload" folder inside the osTicket download folder to this path C:\inetpub\wwwroot then rename the "upload" folder to "osTicket", go back to IIS and restart it.

 <p align="center">
 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/e17.png" />
 </p>

-Then click on the bottom arrow underneath "Sites" and "Default Web Site", select the osTicket folder and click on "Browse*:80(http)" where you will be prompted by the osTicket website.
+Then click on the bottom arrow underneath "Sites" and "Default Web Site", select the osTicket folder and click on "Browse*:80(http)" where you will be prompted to the osTicket website on your web browser.

 <p align="center">
 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/e18.png" />